MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-slack.md

 This article describes how to configure the Slack channel to allow the user to communicate with a bot.

-You can use one the following approaches to connect the Slack channel to a bot:
+You can take one of the following approaches to connect the Slack channel to a bot:

 - Configure Slack in Azure
-- Use the Slack adapter in the bot code
+- Use the Slack adapter

 # [Configure Slack in Azure](#tab/abs)

 ## Prerequisites

-- A bot deployed in Azure
+- A bot in Azure
 - A Slack application

-## Deploy a bot in Azure
+## Create a bot in Azure

-To create and deploy a simple bot in Azure, see [Create a bot with Azure Bot Service](./v4sdk/abs-quickstart.md).
+To create and deploy a bot in Azure, see [Tutorial: Create and deploy a basic bot](./v4sdk/bot-builder-tutorial-basic-deploy.md).

-## Create a Slack application for your bot
+## Create a Slack application to communicate with your bot

 1. In your browser, log into [Slack][slack portal].
 1. Navigate to [create a Slack application][slack applications].